ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: Numerical Results

-A hybrid AMG algorithm is obtained with ILU smoothing on the finest levels of the AMG $V$-cycle hierarchy (e.g. level 1), followed by polynomial Gauss-Seidel on the remaining levels.
-In the numerical results reported earlier, the ILU smoothing is used on all levels and also in the hybrid configuration for comparison.
+A mixed AMG algorithm is obtained with ILU smoothing on the finest levels of the AMG $V$-cycle hierarchy (e.g. level 1), followed by polynomial Gauss-Seidel {or $\ell_1$-Jacobi} on the remaining levels.
+In the numerical results reported earlier, the ILU smoothing is used on all levels and also in the mixed configuration for comparison.
 The latter requires fewer sparse matrix-vector multiplies and thus is more efficient.

-The computational cost of the $V$-cycle, besides the high set-up cost, is determined by the number of non-zeros in the factors.
+{The floating point operation count} of the $V$-cycle, is determined by the number of non-zeros in the factors.
 The ILU smoother requires twenty (20) Richardson iterations and one outer sweep.
 These are applied during {\it pre-} and {\it post-smoothing} or twice.
 Therefore, the total number of flops required for the $V$-cycle with ILU$(0)$ smoothing on every level is given by the sum below, where an SpMV costs $2\times \text{nnz}(A_l)$ on level $l$,

 whereas the factor $80$ is replaced by $8$ for the polynomial smoother of degree two.
-This makes a compelling case for the hybrid AMG approach with a combination of ILU and polynomial Gauss-Seidel smoothers when the convergence rate is improved and leads to lower compute times.
+This makes a compelling case for the mixed AMG approach with a combination of ILU and {$\ell_1$-Jacobi} smoothers when the convergence rate is improved and leads to lower flop counts.
 The cost of the coarse grid direct solve is ${\cal O}(N_c^3)$, where $N_c$ is the dimension of the coarsest level matrix $A_c$, and is small in comparison.
 The cost of the Krylov iteration is dominated by the SpMV with the matrix $A$, whose cost is given by $2\times \text{nnz}(A)$.

-The cost of a sparse direct triangular solver on a many-core GPU architecture such as from the NVIDIA cuSparse library is $10-25$ times s lower than the SpMV \cite{Anzt2015}.
+The {compute time} of a sparse direct triangular solver on a many-core GPU architecture such as from the NVIDIA cuSparse library is {much higher} than the SpMV.
 For the NVIDIA V100 GPU architecture, the SpMV can now achieve on the order of 50 -- 100 GigaFlops/sec in double precision floating point arithmetic.
-The cost of a $V$-cycle for the third problem with matrix dimension $N = 14186 $ would be $2.3 \times 10^7$ flops, whereas the SpMV in the Krylov iteration costs $5.8 \times 10^5$ flops.
-The former would require $0.0005$ seconds to execute on the V100 GPU (assuming 50 GigaFlops/sec sustained performance), and the latter would take $0.000012$ seconds.
-The compute time for the GMRES solver is $0.00051$ seconds per iteration and six (6) iterations would execute in $0.0034$ seconds (which is quite close to the measured time in Table \ref{tab:ilu-smoothers}.)
-When the number of GMRES$+$AMG iterations to achieve the same NRBE remains less than two times larger, then the case for employing the hybrid scheme on GPUs becomes rather compelling.
+When the number of GMRES$+$AMG iterations to achieve the same NRBE remains less than two times larger, then the case for employing the mixed scheme on GPUs becomes rather compelling.